dvorka/hstr/CONFIGURATION.md

 if [[ $- =~ .*i.* ]]; then bind '"\C-r": "\C-a hstr -- \C-j"'; fi
 ```

-You can bind also other HSTR commands like `-kill-last-command`:
+You can bind also other HSTR commands like `--kill-last-command`:

 ```bash
 if [[ $- =~ .*i.* ]]; then bind '"\C-xk": "\C-a hstr -k \C-j"'; fi